-- Broad exposure to tropical agriculture and appropriate technologies - Broad exposure to agriculture systems practical for developing countries - Spray broad spectrum insecticides and herbicides - Networking with individuals and organizations working in developing countries - Learn about development, anthropological, and educational theory & philosophy from a Christian perspective - Learn, study, and experiment while receiving instruction - Learn management skills of physical resources and human resources - Experience community dynamics - Experience animal management and integration into farming systems - Receive spiritual nurture
+- Broad exposure to tropical agriculture and appropriate technologies - Broad exposure to agriculture systems practical for developing countries - Spray broad spectrum insecticides and herbicides - Networking with individuals and organizations working in developing countries - Learn about development, anthropological, and educational theory & approaches from a Christian perspective - Learn, study, and experiment while receiving instruction through both hands-on experiences and classroom learning - Learn management skills of physical resources and human resources - Experience community dynamics - Experience animal management and integration into farming systems - Receive spiritual nurture

-Exposure to tropical agriculture and community development come from the experiential learning model at ECHO.
-All coursework taught by ECHO and Dallas International University Staff has support and further experimentation available through life on ECHO's Global Research and Demonstration Farm.
+Exposure to tropical agriculture and community development comes from the experiential learning model at ECHO.
+Living and working on ECHO's Global Research and Demonstration Farm enhances the coursework taught by ECHO and Dallas International University Staff.

 Each intern is given responsibility for an area of ECHO's Global Farm.
-In this Area of Responsibility (AoR), they have the opportunity to experiment, implement, and integrate ideas and technologies pertaining to agricultural development.
+In this Area of Responsibility (AoR), they have the opportunity to integrate their faith while integrating ideas and technologies pertaining to agricultural development.
 In addition, interns are responsible for caring for the animals on the farm and assisting with ECHO's seed bank and propagation nursery.
-Responsibilities for these activities are shared equally.
+Responsibilities for these activities are shared collectively and with an "AoR Buddy."

 Living in community provides a natural outworking of discussion and implementation of community development principles that will help prepare interns for a life of cross-cultural ministry.
-Over the next few pages we will detail expectations regarding coursework, Areas of Responsibility (AoR), animals, seed bank, propagation nursery, and community living.
+Over the next few pages, we will detail expectations regarding coursework, Areas of Responsibility (AoR), animals, seed bank, propagation nursery, and community living.